Learn Adobe InDesign's basic tools and techniques with the Get Started series. Get familiar with the workspace and how to create and save your work.

-- Tools panel (on the left) contains tools for creating and editing artwork.
+- Toolbox (on the left) contains tools for creating and editing artwork.
 Similar tools are grouped together.
-You can access them by clicking and holding a tool in the Tools panel.
+You can access them by clicking and holding a tool in the toolbox.

-- Panels (on the right) include Color, Layers, and other panels that contain a variety of controls for working with documents.
+- Panels (on the right) include Properties, Pages, and CC Libraries that contain a variety of controls for working with documents.
 You can find a full list of panels under the Window menu.

 What you learned: Zoom and pan

-- The Zoom tool, located in the Tools panel, can be used to show you more detail of a document.
+- The Zoom tool, located in the toolbox, can be used to show you more detail of a document.
 To change from Zoom In to Zoom Out, press Alt (Windows) or Option (macOS).

-- The Hand tool, also located in the Tools panel, allows you to pan across a document.
+- The Hand tool, also located in the toolbox, allows you to pan across a document.

 - The view menu below the document can be used to change the view of a document.